MrFriendCS/MrFriendCS.github.io/N5-CS-WDD.md

 ### HTML document (Webpage)

-A HTML document has two main parts:
+A HTML documen has two main parts:

  * __head__: information about the page
  * __body__: the content that is displayed